Fourteenth Army (United Kingdom): Order of battle

 Also serving with the 14th Army were a range of army, corps and divisional units not organic to the combat divisions.

-Notes and memorials

-When you go home don't worry about what to tell your loved ones and friends about service in Asia.
-No one will know where you were, or where it is if you do.
-You are, and will remain "The Forgotten Army." ― attributed to General Slim.
+Legacy

-The War Cemetery in Kohima has the famous inscription "When You Go Home, Tell Them Of Us And Say, For Your Tomorrow, We Gave Our Today"—The Kohima Epitaph is attributed to John Maxwell Edmonds (1875–1958), and is thought to have been inspired by the epitaph of Simonides written by Simonides to honour the Spartans who fell at the Battle of Thermopylae in 480 BC.
+The War Cemetery in Kohima has the famous inscription "When You Go Home, Tell Them Of Us And Say, For Your Tomorrow, We Gave Our Today".
+The Kohima Epitaph is attributed to John Maxwell Edmonds (1875–1958), and is thought to have been inspired by the epitaph of Simonides written by Simonides to honour the Spartans who fell at the Battle of Thermopylae in 480 BC.